AlexisLeConte/IF-4-WS-Enginema/readme.md

 Our goal is to provide a big picture of the film industry and to reveal the relationships between movies, companies and artists.

+For further insight, you can read the Wiki pages.

 ## Contributing

 Contributions to the code or to the Wiki (documentation) must be done in english.
 Also, do not forget to update the Task Board.